canonical/sphinx-docs-starter-pack/readme.rst

 	make run

-The documentation will be available at http://127.0.0.1:8000.
+The documentation will be available at `127.0.0.1:8000 <http://127.0.0.1:8000>`_.

 The command:

-* activates the virtualenv and start serving the documentation
+* activates the virtual environment and start serving the documentation
 * rebuilds the documentation each time you save a file
 * sends a reload page signal to the browser when the documentation is rebuilt